If you’re thinking about getting into writing or self-publishing, there are a lot of resources out there to help you get started.

-If you’ve started down the self-publishing path and are ready to put your books in print or in audio or to advertise them through Amazon, check out CreateSpace for Beginners, ACX for Beginners, or AMS Ads for Authors.
+If you’ve started down the self-publishing path and are ready to put your books in print or in audio or to advertise them through Amazon, check out CreateSpace for Beginners, ACX for Beginners, or Easy AMS Ads.
 Each book is a step-by-step guide that gives you an overview of how to get started and my personal experience with each platform.

 I’m also a bit of a data nerd and have published books about how I use Excel in connection with my writing.
 Excel for Writers is about tracking time/word count, short story submissions, etc. More for beginning writers or those on the trade publishing path.
 Excel for Self-Publishers is focused on how to use Amazon sales reports and AMS reports and looking at different sales scenarios, etc. It’s very much for those on the self-publishing path.